Read This First

 Prompt 1: I understand the burden of proof to be the social obligation of someone who makes a public claim to substantiate that claim.
 Is this definition correct, or is it wrong or incomplete?

-The central claim is this: Your understanding of the “burden of proof” is essentially correct, but it might be seen as a bit simplified or incomplete depending on the context in which it’s being applied.
+In plain terms: Your understanding of the “burden of proof” is essentially correct, but it might be seen as a bit simplified or incomplete depending on the context in which it’s being applied.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Burden of Proof tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.